matteobortolazzo/its-pokebattle/README.md

 # PokeBattle

-A simple web app that allows two pokemons to battle each other based on their stats.
+A web app that allows two pokemons to battle each other based on their stats.
 It is a simplified version of a pokemon battle system.

 The goal is to replace Pokemon AIs with more advanced strategies in the future.